In This Article

 The Benefits of Dip Powder Nails

 If you’re someone who values their time and loves a long-lasting nail look, dip powder nails will be right up your alley.
 “The benefits of dip powder nails is that they are more durable, last longer than gel polish, and can easily be done at home,” Aaron explains.
-“I have found myself telling clients during the pandemic that if you can polish your nails, then you can easily do the dip system.”
+“I have found myself telling clients that if you can polish your nails, then you can easily do the dip system.”

 - No curing with UV lights: Once you finish your dip powder nails with a layer of topcoat, you don't have to cure your nails with harmful UV lights (as is the case with gel nails).